 - Hot water tank insulation

-- Heating controls (such as: appliance thermostats, smart heating controls, zone controls, intelligent delayed start thermostat, thermostatic radiator valves)
+- Heating controls (appliance thermostats, smart heating controls, zone controls, intelligent delayed start thermostats and thermostatic radiator valves)

-The Treasury claims that utilising the vouchers could help families make an average annual saving of £200 on their energy bills.
+The Treasury claims that utilising the vouchers could help families make an average annual saving of £600 on their energy bills and reduce their carbon footprint by 700kg of carbon emissions per year.

 Another benefit of the scheme is that it could help homeowners increase the value of their homes.
 Personal finance experts, money.co.uk, has researched six of the eligible improvements on the grant, and this is how much value they could add to our homes*: